-A specific prejournalism and mass communication option is offered at CU-Boulder in the College of Arts and Sciences.
+A specific prejournalism and mass communication option is offered at CU-Boulder in the Journalism & Mass Communication Program.
 Students complete two prerequisite courses while working toward arts and sciences core curriculum requirements.
-See the School of Journalism and Mass Communication at journalism.colorado.edu for more information.
+For more information, see Journalism & Mass Communication in this catalog or visit the rpram website at journalism.colorado.edu.

 Prelaw advising is available in the Preprofessional Advising Center.
 In addition, there are faculty members who have special interest and expertise in the theoretical and practical aspects of the law and judicial systems.
 These faculty advisors are available for consultation with students on the CU-Boulder campus.
-Contact the Preprofessional Advising Center in Old Main 1B-90 for more information.
+Contact the Preprofessional Advising Center in University Club 111 for more information.